 Black Box Intelligence (formerly TDn2K) is pleased to recognize The Cheesecake Factory as a nominee for the Best Practices Awards.
 Winners to be announced at the 2017 Global Best Practices Conference.

 Each January, Black Box Intelligence (formerly TDn2K) honors several top-performing restaurant companies with the Best Practices Awards at the annual Global Best Practices Conference in Dallas, Texas.
-The Best Practices Awards are given to companies who demonstrate excellence in workforce diversity and engagement, community involvement and sustainable practices.
-Nominees must be members of Workforce Intelligence (formerly People Report) and place in the top 10 percent of their dining segment in these categories (see the full list of 2017 nominees here).
+The Best Practices Awards are given to companies that demonstrate excellence in workforce diversity and engagement, community involvement, and sustainable practices.
+Nominees must be members of Workforce Intelligence (formerly People Report) and placed in the top 10 percent of their dining segment in these categories.
 The winners will be announced at the event on January 31st.

 Fighting Hunger Across the Nation